satellite-image-deep-learning/techniques/README.md

 * [instance-segmentation-maskrcnn](https://github.com/saraivaufc/instance-segmentation-maskrcnn) -> Instance segmentation of center pivot irrigation system in Brazil using Landsat images and Convolutional Neural Network

 ## Object detection
+Put a box around individual objects in an image.
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 An example task is detecting boats on the ocean, which should be simpler than land based detection owing to the relatively blank background in images, but is still challenging.
 * Intro articles [here](https://medium.com/earthcube-stories/how-hard-it-is-for-an-ai-to-detect-ships-on-satellite-images-7265e34aadf0) and [here](https://medium.com/the-downlinq/object-detection-in-satellite-imagery-a-low-overhead-approach-part-i-cbd96154a1b7).
 * [Super-Resolution and Object Detection](https://medium.com/the-downlinq/super-resolution-and-object-detection-a-love-story-part-4-8ad971eef81e) -> Super-resolution is a relatively inexpensive enhancement that can improve object detection performance
 * [Anomaly Detection on Mars using a GAN](https://omdena.com/projects/anomaly-detection-mars/)